 Overlanders in Asia

 This is an overview of images I could find of overlanders we met along this journey.
-Mind you, there are more vehicles and fellow travelers glued into our minds but we just forgot to take photos of them.
+Mind you, there are more vehicles and fellow travelers glued to our minds but we just forgot to take photos of them.

 Our first meeting with fellow overlanders was in Istanbul on a campground when having the Land Cruiser’s first serious repair done at the Toyota dealer: A family of four in an intriguing looking VW/2CV contraption.